-Rebekah Valero-Lee diversity
+Rebekah Valero-Lee inclusion

 “The concept of ‘seeing is believing’ is extremely powerful” - Adrian Adair, Morson Group COO.